capital-G/supercollider-wiki/git-cheat-sheet.md

 ## Get the latest sources ##

-First you need to create your own local clone of the online *repository*.
+To work with SuperCollider's source code, you first need to create your own local clone of the online *repository*.
 There are two options:

 * If you are going to push changes back to the GitHub repository do: